Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Use a gentle alarm tone or sunrise clock rather than a jarring buzzer
+Gentle alarm tone or sunrise clock

 -